lirorc/sumterForth/README.md

 # sumterForth
-An ugly and incomplete forth-like interpreter in scheme
+An ugly and incomplete forth-like interpreter in scheme using just a single closure

 Calling `(forth)` in the repl will call forth the interpreter.